The Asymptotic State of Decaying Turbulence: Abstract

 \section{Abstract}

-\\ The long-time evolution of decaying homogeneous turbulence is a fundamental building block of the subject.
-We investigate the problem by using a comprehensive suite of Direct Numerical Simulations.
-The simulations cover initial Taylor microscale Reynolds numbers $Re_\lambda$ from $30 \text{ to } 145$, with multiple independent realizations obtained at each $Re_{\lambda}$ to ensure statistical robustness.
-The energy spectrum is initialized with the Birkhoff-Saffman (BS) form (with $E(k)\sim k^2$ for small $k$) in one case, and the Loitsianskii-Kolmogorov-Batchelor (LKB) form (with $E(k)\sim k^4$ for small $k$), in another.
+The long-time evolution of decaying homogeneous turbulence is a fundamental building block of the theory and modeling of turbulence.
+We investigate the problem by using a comprehensive suite of direct numerical simulations.
+The simulations cover initial Taylor microscale Reynolds numbers $Re_\lambda$ from 30 to 145, with multiple independent realizations obtained at each $Re_{\lambda}$ to ensure statistical robustness.
+The energy spectrum is initialized with the Birkhoff--Saffman (BS) form (with $E(k) \sim k^2$ for small $k$) in one case, and the Loitsianskii--Kolmogorov--Batchelor (LKB) form (with $E(k) \sim k^4$ for small $k$) in another.
 Simulations are performed for unprecedented durations, of the order of 200,000 initial eddy-turnover times in some instances.
-For both BS and LKB, the turbulent kinetic energy $En$ shows, after an initial transient, unambiguous power-law decay, $En\sim t^{-n}$, with nearly constant decay exponents $n$, whose values are consistent with past theoretical results (and thus not universal).
-We compute various length scales, second-order structure functions, and the spectral form at large wavenumbers; {we note that an initially set $-5/3$ slope disappears quickly, while a perceptible $-1$ power region appears.} In particular, we compare the present findings with predictions from the recent theory for decaying turbulence developed by Migdal \cite{migdal_this_issue}.
+For both BS and LKB, the turbulent kinetic energy $En$ shows, after an initial transient, unambiguous power-law decay, $En \sim t^{-n}$, with nearly constant decay exponents $n$, whose values are consistent with past theoretical results (and thus not universal).
+We compute various length scales, second-order structure functions and the spectral form at large wavenumbers; we note that an initially set $-5/3$ slope disappears quickly, while a perceptible $-1$ power region appears.
+In particular, we compare the present findings with predictions from the recent theory for decaying turbulence developed by Migdal (Migdal 2026 {\em Philos.
+Trans.
+R. Soc.
+A} \textbf{384}, 20250032. (\href{http://dx.doi.org/10.1098/rsta.2025.0032}{doi:10.1098/rsta.2025.0032})).
 The agreement for the BS case is excellent except for the large-wavenumber spectrum.
-A general discussion and assessment of results is provided in terms of the putative universality of energy decay. {A main conclusion is that the energy decay is significantly influenced by ``boundary effects", and that universality likely manifests only when those effects are removed.
-Alternatively, it may be more useful to discuss the universality of enstrophy decay.}
+A general discussion and assessment of results is provided in terms of the putative universality of energy decay.
+A main conclusion is that the energy decay is significantly influenced by `boundary effects', and that universality likely manifests only when those effects are removed.
+Alternatively, it\enlargethispage{10pt} may be more useful to discuss the universality of enstrophy decay.